21 Aug The power of the intro

 When writing an article, blog, or piece of content, do you struggle to find the right opening sentence?
 If you find it difficult to get started, it’s useful to know there are a few proven techniques you can rely on.

 Every writer knows that the first paragraph or two needs to be compelling enough to grab attention and make the audience want to keep reading.
-We have a team of outstanding copywriters who know how to deliver exactly what the reader wants to see.
+In our copywriting agency, we have a team of outstanding copywriters who know how to deliver exactly what the reader wants to see.
 If you use one of the techniques described below, you’ll be well on the way to creating the same unmissable content.

 Here’s a look at some tried-and-tested ways to structure your intro, including examples of how they work.